Jfee04/Jfee04.github.io/_portfolio/portfolio-1.md

 * Determine what systems the rider needs to be able to control
 * Spec Motor Controller and PDU
 * Design comunication scheme between bike subsystems
-* Coc up High Voltage concactor circuit
+* Moc up High Voltage concactor circuit